What is the Difference Between a Car Warranty and Insurance?

 If you’re looking for total protection for your vehicle, you may have come across mechanical breakdown insurance or an extended warranty but are they the same?

 The short answer is no. Both protection packages cover different expenses, and car insurance is required when owning a new or used car.
 Depending on what you’re looking for can help determine if you need both.
 But before deciding, you’ll first need to know the difference between a car warranty and a car insurance policy.

-I often see drivers own insurance but then have to pay out-of-pocket for repairs since they didn’t look to extend their coverage before their factory warranty expires.
-As an ASE-certified repair shop owner, I always advise my customers to have extended warranty coverage that covers repairs and maintenance.
+I often see drivers have auto insurance but then have to pay out-of-pocket for repairs since they didn’t look to extend their coverage before their factory warranty expires.
+As an ASE Certified repair shop owner, I always advise my customers to have extended warranty coverage that covers both repairs and maintenance.